Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Numerical analysis of superconducting trap architectures

-We now consider scaling of the \AHC{}-trap by scaling the trap geometry with a factor such that the dimensions of sphere and trap are simultaneously changing size, while keeping the current density in the coils and $\lambda_L$ constant, see \Fref{fig:AHCscaling}(b).
-For large geometries, i.e., negligibly small penetration depths, the image method is in agreement with FEM-2D with 1D-wires, as in \Fref{fig:AHCscaling}(a).
-The decrease of the trap frequency for FEM-2D with 1D-wires when scaling down the system (i.e.~for scaling factors $\lessapprox 3$, i.e., 1/scaling factor $\gtrapprox 0.3$) is due to the fact that for particles with a radius approaching $\lambda_L$, a significant portion of the sphere's volume becomes a normal conductor.
-This volume does not contribute strongly to the magnetic energy.
-Thus, the magnetic force on the particle weakens, which decreases the trap frequency, leading to the difference between the image method and FEM-2D with 1D-wires.
-As before, when modeling the finite extent of the wires via FEM-2D the trap frequency decreases compared to 1D modeling of the wires.
+In \fref{fig:AHCscaling}(b) we analyze a scaled \AHC{}-trap architecture, whereby the dimensions of the particle and trap are simultaneously scaled, while keeping the current density in the coils and $\lambda_L$ constant.
+For large geometries, i.e., when the penetration depth is small compared to the particle size, the perfect diamagnetic particle method is in agreement with FEM-2D-1D.
+The decrease of the trap frequency for FEM-2D-1D when scaling down the system (for scaling factors $\lessapprox 3$, i.e., 1/scaling factor $\gtrapprox 0.3$) is due to the fact that for particles with a radius approaching $\lambda_L$ a portion of the sphere's volume becomes a normal conductor, and, thus, the magnetic force on the particle weakens.
+As before, when modeling the finite extent of the wires via FEM-2D the trap frequency decreases compared to FEM-2D-1D.
 For a superconducting sphere in a quadrupole field, we get similar results for small geometries, but deviations for large geometries.
-We attribute this behaviour as in \Fref{fig:AHCscaling}(a) to the deviation of the real field of the trap from a quadrupole field in the case for larger geometries.
-When incorporating the coil opening via FEM-3D, the trap frequency is further reduced, which corresponds to the most realistic situation.
+We attribute this behaviour as in \fref{fig:AHCscaling}(a) to the deviation of the field of the trap from a quadrupole field.

-Levitation of a ring is particularly interesting. \Fref{fig:fluxquantdep} shows the dependence of trap frequency for the amount of trapped flux, $\Phi_t$, in the ring for an \AHC{} trap with 100$\,$mA of current (corresponding to increasing $j_c$ to $3.3\cdot10^{11}$A/m$^2$).
-Strikingly, the trap frequency decreases with increasing number of trapped $\Phi_t$, regardless of its orientation.
-The levitation height, however, increases monotonously with $\Phi_t$.
+Levitation of a ring in the \AHC{} trap is particularly interesting. \Fref{fig:fluxquantdep} shows that the trap frequency and levitation height depend on the amount of trapped flux, $\Phi_t$, in the ring.
+The trap frequency decreases with increasing number of trapped flux, regardless of its orientation.
+The levitation height, however, increases monotonously with flux.
 This is because the ring seeks the region in the trap with a magnetic field strength that will generate the same flux as $\Phi_t$.
 As a result, the ring gets closer to one coil or the other depending on the orientation of $\Phi_t$, and, thus, further away from the trap center, where the field gradient is highest, reducing the trap frequency.
-Note, that if the trap does not generate a high enough magnetic field, a ring with non-zero number of trapped flux quanta will be ejected from the trap.